dham6983/useful-unix-command/README.md

 # useful-unix-command
-Always run this commands and see the output by yourself to get used to with the output.
+Always run this commands and see the output by yourself to get yoiurself used to with the output.
 I will keep adding more sections here.This is for my personal use.
-Please feel free to open PR to add more commands.
+Please feel free to open PR to add more commands/enhancements/example.

 ## ls commands ##